-From now through Friday, April 3, the majority of our workforce is working remotely.
+The college's tele-work policy has also been extended through at least May 8.
 Employees should not report to work on any of our campuses.
-We will continue to evaluate the situation as we move forward in the coming days.
+We will continue to evaluate the situation as we move forward.
 There are some exceptions to this directive, and individual employees will be notified by their managers if they are expected to report to the college.

 All face-to-face instruction is suspended and all classes for the remainder of the Spring 2020 semester will be held remotely online.
 Faculty have been trained to transition their class to the remote learning platform, Blackboard.
 Technical and other support will be available during the period that remote teaching is required.